We foster artistic and academic excellence.

 In 1904, the plain glass of the church windows was replaced with simple stained glass, and over the years, additions were made to the rear to join the Sunday School to the sanctuary.

 The Dundas Baptist congregation moved to a new building in 2001 and the church buildings were then used by the Dundas Valley Montessori School.

 In the summer of 2009, the building was purchased by Max Ratevosian and the Hamilton Academy of Performing Arts was founded.

 Renovations began and the Ballet Studio and classrooms were completed.
 Future plans include renovation of the stage and performance space.

 Max Ratevosian, B.A.
 Ballet Master, M.A.
 Choreographer

 Max Ratevosian has over twenty years of experience with the Moscow State Ballet Theatre as Principal Dancer, Teacher and Ballet Master.
 He taught Stage Movement and Dance for Dramatic Arts at Shepkin University and Methodology for Classical Dance at Lunacharsky University.
 In Canada since 1991, he has taught at L’Ecole Superieure de Danse du Quebec in Montreal, The National Ballet School and The National Ballet of Canada in Toronto, and McMaster University in Hamilton.
 He is co-founder of Hamilton City Ballet and the Artistic Director of the annual Nutcracker ballet presented in Hamilton.
-He is the recipient of the City of Hamilton Arts Award for Dance.
+Max is the recipient of the City of Hamilton Arts Award for Dance in 2008.

 Principal, Mathematics Teacher